MS in Energy Policy and Climate

 A renowned research university, JHU is home to top energy technology experts and climate scientists.
 Our faculty members are scholar-practitioners, sharing their first-hand experience in climate change and energy policy from time with federal agencies, NGOs, the private sector, and abroad.

-Deepen your expertise with one of four tracks: Energy, Climate Change, Policy, or Modeling.
+Deepen your expertise within one of the five focus areas: Energy, Climate Change, Policy, Modeling, and Social Perspectives in Climate and Energy.
 Focus your studies more on the issues surrounding climate change, or explore renewable energy technologies, or consider developing effective policy solutions for the future.

 Wide Array of Electives

-Enrich your studies with electives such as Solar Energy: Science, Technology, & Policy, Global Energy Policy, Adaptation to Climate Change, The Electric Grid: Technology & Policy, and Understanding Public Attitudes for the Communication of Climate and Energy Policy.
+Enrich your studies with electives such as Solar Energy: Science, Technology, and Policy, Global Energy Policy, Adaptation to Climate Change, The Electric Grid: Technology and Policy, and Understanding Public Attitudes for the Communication of Climate and Energy Policy.

 Immersive and International Experiences